Well brought on stream as part of Brazilian player’s field revitalisation

 Back in April 2022, the company confirmed the receipt of the operating licence, issued by the Brazilian Institute of the Environment and Renewable Natural Resources (Ibama), for the drilling of new wells on the Frade field.

-In an update on Thursday, PetroRio informed that it had started production at the ODP4 well in the Frade field, as part of the field’s revitalisation campaign, adding that it will provide more information in a few days, as soon as production stabilises.
+In an update on Thursday, PetroRio informed that it had started production at the ODP4 well in the Frade field, as part of the field’s revitalisation campaign, adding that it would provide more information in a few days, as soon as production stabilises.

 The Frade field is a subsea development with wells tied back to a floating production, storage and offloading (FPSO) vessel and PetroRio owns 100 per cent interest in the field, following deals with Petrobras and Chevron in January 2021 and March 2019, respectively.